How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Discussion

 \subsection{Conclusions and Future Work}

-Our results show that social media platforms are particularly exposed to digital harm and online manipulation during events which captivate the public discourse on a large scale, when the volume of conversations and user engagement increases rapidly.
-Our work contributes to extant literature on the behavioral dynamics of users who pollute social media platforms, but numerous questions still remain open in relation to the behavior of malicious actors and their influence in online conversations.
-This is particularly relevant given existing limitations to access data from social platforms, which do not transparently disclose how they detect and remove harmful content and accounts.
+Our results show that social media platforms are particularly exposed to digital harm and online manipulation during events that captivate the public discourse on a large scale, when the volume of conversations and user engagement increases rapidly.
+Our work contributes to the extant literature on the behavioral dynamics of users who pollute social media platforms, but numerous questions still remain open in relation to the behavior of malicious actors and their influence on online conversations.
+This is particularly relevant given existing limitations to accessing data from social platforms, which do not transparently disclose how they detect and remove harmful content and accounts.

-The spread of false information, hate speech and other shenanigans on online social media is detrimental to the democratic process.
+On the one hand, the spread of false information, hate speech, and other shenanigans on online social media are detrimental to the democratic process.
 On the other hand, platform interventions might be perceived as posing threats to freedom of speech and, as one unintended consequence, deplatforming can cause migration to other fringe communities, which are harder to map and study, leading to an increase in extremism of online activity.
-Our results call for collaborations between academics, platforms and regulators in order to devise effective strategies to cope with online harm and manipulation in a timely manner, especially during major events that involve massive audiences.
+Our results call for more transparent collaborations between academics, platforms, and regulators in order to devise effective strategies to cope with online harm and manipulation in a timely manner, especially during major events that involve massive audiences.

-Future work might build upon our findings to design algorithms to automatically identify or predict users that are violating platforms' terms, as well as spotlighting users that behave maliciously but have not been suspended yet.
-Researchers could further investigate the presence of automated and (inauthentic) coordinated behavior which might involve users that get suspended, and they could perform a deeper investigation of the content shared by these users at scale.
-Finally, future research could consider multiple platforms simultaneously, and study the role of suspended users in other domains such as medical or scientific topics.
+Future work might build upon our findings to design algorithms to automatically predict users that will be violating platforms' terms, as well as spotlighting users that behave maliciously but have not been suspended yet.
+Researchers could further investigate the presence of automated and (inauthentic) coordinated behavior~\cite{sharma2021identifying,suresh2023tracking}, which might involve users that get suspended, and they could perform a deeper investigation of the content shared by these users at scale.
+Finally, future research could consider multiple platforms simultaneously, and study the role of suspended users in other domains, such as medical or scientific topics.